Maria Antonia Ferdinanda of Spain: Duchess of Savoy

 Having married by proxy in Madrid on 12 April 1750, she was married in person at Oulx on 31 May 1750 to Victor Amadeus, Duke of Savoy, the eldest son of Charles Emmanuel III of Sardinia and his late wife Polyxena of Hesse-Rotenburg.
 The marriage had been arranged by Maria Antonia Ferdinanda's half brother to strengthen relations between Madrid and Turin, as the two courts had fought on opposing sides during the War of the Austrian Succession, and Charles Emmanuel III was Ferdinand's uncle, as he was his mother's brother.
 The Treaty of Aix-la-Chapelle ended the war.
 As a wedding gift, the apartments of the new Duchess of Savoy at the Royal Palace of Turin were remodelled by the architect Benedetto Alfieri.
 Maria Antonia Ferdinanda was given a dowry of three-and-a-half million Piedmontese lires as well as Spanish possessions in Milan.
 In Italy she was known as Maria Antonietta Ferdinanda.
 Operas by Baldassare Galuppi were specially composed for her marriage to the Duke of Savoy.

 The match was seen as unpopular, but the two remained close until her death.
 From marriage until her husband's accession she was styled as the Duchess of Savoy.
 The couple surrounded themselves with modern thinkers and various politicians.
 The first lady of the land, she brought a rigid etiquette from her native Spain to the court of Savoy.
 She was very religious and was said to have a cold, shy personality.
 She was the mother of twelve children, three of whom died in childhood.
 Two of her children had issue.

 Portrait of Queen Maria Antoinetta by Anton Raphael Mengs.
 She is holding portrait miniatures of her daughters Marie Joséphine and Maria Theresa.

 Queen of Sardinia

 At the death of her father-in-law Charles Emmanuel III of Sardinia in 1773, her husband succeeded him as Victor Amadeus III.
 She was the first queen of Sardinia in over thirty years since the death of Elisabeth Therese of Lorraine in 1741.

-Her oldest son Charles Emmanuel, Prince of Piedmont married Marie Clotilde of France, sister of Louis XVI in 1775.
+Her oldest son Charles Emmanuel, Prince of Piedmont married Clotilde of France, sister of Louis XVI in 1775.
 Marie Clotilde and Maria Antonia Ferdinanda would become very close.

 Queen Maria Antonia Ferdinanda died in September 1785 at the Castle of Moncalieri.
 She was buried at the Royal Basilica of Superga.
 Her husband outlived her by eleven years.